While the housing market has undoubtedly slowed in the past year, prices in many areas are still elevated after the strong run-up over 2020 to 2022.

 If you do have to pay capital gains tax, how much you owe will depend on how long you owned the house, your filing status, and your income.

 Selling a house you've owned for 1 year or less generates the steepest potential tax rate.
-In that case you don't qualify for the exclusion and gains are considered short term, meaning they'll be taxed at federal ordinary income rates, which can run as high as 37%.
-If you've owned the home for more than 1 year but less than 2, then you still don't qualify for the exclusion, but you may pay the lower, long-term federal capital gains rates on gains.
+In that case, you don't qualify for the exclusion and gains are considered short term, meaning they'll be taxed at federal ordinary income rates—running as high as 37%.
+If you've owned the home for more than 1 year but less than 2, you still don't qualify for the exclusion, but you may pay the lower, long-term federal capital gains rates on gains.

 Potential tax exposure at a glance | ||